 Since function input $\bm{z}$ is multi-dimensional, we cannot directly visualize the functions.
 Instead, we pick an individual with characteristics $\bm{z}$.
 We vary one dimension of $\bm{z}$: $z_i$, while keeping other dimensions fixed $z_{j\neq i}$.
 We plot a particular taste parameter as a function of $z_i$: $\beta_k = f_{model}(z_i; z_{j\neq i})$.

 For example, we pick a person with characteristics shown in Table \ref{tab:sm_example_person}.
-We vary this person's income and ask each model a question, e.g., what are the VOTs for such a person as his income varies?
+We vary this person's income and ask each model a question: what are the VOTs for such a person as his income varies?
 We compare the answers given by different models.
-Figure \ref{fig:taste_func} shows the VOTs and VOHEs estimated by different models versus income.
+Figure \ref{fig:taste_func} shows the VOTs and VOHEs estimated by different models versus income with other characteristics fixed.

 Compared with the benchmarking MNLs, VOT and VOHE estimated by TasteNet-MNL all fall within credible ranges.
 TasteNet-MNL gives more or less different estimates.
-Swissmetro VOT estimates are not very different between TasteNet-MNL and MNL-C. Regarding train VOT, TasteNet-MNL gives smaller estimates for all three income groups than MNL-C. Car VOT estimated by TasteNet-MNL is higher for higher income groups and lower for the lowest income group.
-With respect to VOHEs, TasteNet-MNL gives higher estimates for train and lower estimates for swissmetro for all income levels.
+Swissmetro VOT estimates are not very different between TasteNet-MNL and MNL-C. Regarding train VOT, TasteNet-MNL gives smaller estimates for all three income groups than MNL-C. Car VOT estimated by TasteNet-MNL is higher for higher-income groups and lower for the lowest income group.
+With respect to VOHEs, TasteNet-MNL gives higher estimates for train and lower estimates for Swissmetro for all income levels.
 MNL-C shows a monotonic relationship between VOT and income only for train VOT, while TasteNet-MNL identifies the monotonicity for swissemtro VOT and car VOT.

-As we do not know the ground truth, the interpretability and credibility of the model inevitably depends on expert knowledge and judgment.
+As we do not know the ground truth, the interpretability and credibility of the model inevitably depend on expert knowledge and judgment.
 We draw many individual cases, visualize the taste functions, and compare across models.
-Overall, taste parameters by TasteNet-MNL fall within similar range as the MNLs.
+Overall, taste parameters by TasteNet-MNL fall within similar ranges as the MNLs do.
 Yet a particular taste of a specific individual given by TasteNet-MNL can agree with or differ from the MNLs.
-Based on TasteNet-MNL's better predictability, we trust that it gives more accurate taste parameters for individuals.
+Based on TasteNet-MNL's better predictability, we trust that it obtains more accurate taste estimates for individuals.